 A Just Russia calls for a welfare state with less economic inequality, but protecting individual property rights and maintaining a market economy.
 Under Sergey Mironov, the party has presented itself as a socialist alternative to the Communist Party and describes its ideology as "New Socialism of the 21st century", but emphasises that it does not wish to return to Soviet style communism.
 In the 2007–2011 Duma, A Just Russia declared absolute opposition to Prime Minister Vladimir Putin's government, voting against the government's budgets in 2010 and 2011.
 However, since 2012 there was a noticeable change of the party’s course.

 Nowadays, the party mostly serves as a left-wing opponent party to show that the pluralism and multiparty system within the parliament exists while in reality the party is always ready to provide parliamentary votes for United Russia.
-Just Russia had the status of full member at the Socialist International (SI), untill it was banned following the invasion of Ukraine.
-The party has no official relations with the European Social Democrats or Party of European Social Democrats (PES).
+A Just Russia had the status of full member at the Socialist International (SI), until it was banned following the invasion of Ukraine.
+The party has no official relations with the European Social Democrats or Party of European Socialists (PES).